preda7or/NewsApp/README.md

 # NewsApp

-This Angular SPA in its `Articles` section lists the ten latest Guardian article.
+This Angular SPA in its `Articles` section lists the ten latest The Guardian article.

 Selecting from the list the app presents the article in more details.

 Relying on The Guardian’s API (open-platform.theguardian.com)

-If you would like to open a
+The article url input can be used to open the details of a specific The Guardian article.

 ## Some technical details